 We have been delivering bullying prevention programs, intervention strategies, and postvention counselling treatment services for many years.
-Some of these involve teaching resilience, social and emotional skills, emotional regulation and conflict resolution programs to children, adolescents, and young people, as well as working to educate professionals and parents in what works and doesn’t work, and testing out the latest approaches.
-In this time, we have seen a mass of research undertaken by a passionate and committed field of academics and practitioners across the globe, and we have seen a myriad of approaches come and go.
+Some of these involve teaching resilience, social and emotional skills, emotional regulation and conflict resolution programs to children, adolescents, and young people.
+We also work to educate professionals and parents in what works and doesn’t work, and testing out the latest approaches.
+In this time, we have seen a mass of research undertaken by a passionate and committed field of academics and practitioners across the globe.
+We have seen a myriad of approaches come and go.
 There is a massive challenge in taking these approaches to scale to make a sustainable difference in the incidence of bullying.
 With over forty years of research and practice in the field, the reported rates of bullying has not significantly improved.

-Year after year, the same issues arise as an endless stream of kids affected by bullying move through a system designed to offer quick fix solutions when more than just the latest strategies and new approaches is required.
-As new generations of damaged kids are subjected to this revolving door phenomenon, it has become apparent that even with the latest innovations in evidence based approaches we are not doing enough to eliminate bullying, or even to make a significant impact on reducing bullying rates.
+Year after year, the same issues arise.
+An endless stream of kids affected by bullying move through a system designed to offer quick fix solutions.
+They require more than just the latest strategies and new approaches.
+As new generations of damaged kids are subjected to this revolving door phenomenon, it has become apparent that even with the latest innovations in evidence based approaches we are not doing enough to eliminate bullying.
+We are not even making a significant impact on reducing bullying rates.

 We keep building life rafts and sending kids out into tsunamis.
 We need to do more than build boats to weather a storm; we need to stop the storm.